 - Pick the option type, strike price and trade size you want

 - Open your first position Learn more about how to trade options See a commodity options example

-Trading or investing in stocks and ETFs
+Trading in stocks and ETFs

 - Create an account and log in

 - Search for your chosen stock or ETF

 - Choose your position size and select buy or sell

 Find a commodity opportunity